scalezen/yield-curve/README.md

 (`G_N_C` is all issuers), `SV_C_YM`=Svensson, continuously compounded, fitted by yield-error minimisation, `SR_10Y`=10-year spot rate.

-**OIS quotes** are the one thing that is genuinely not free.
-Live EUR OIS par rates live behind Bloomberg/Refinitiv/ICAP.
-So `data/eur_ois_sample.csv` is a static, plausible EUR OIS curve bundled with the repo — it makes Stage 2 fully reproducible offline, and the bootstrap mechanics are identical whatever numbers you feed it.
-Replace that file with real quotes and everything downstream still works.
+**OIS quotes** are not free.
+Live EUR OIS par rates are available from Bloomberg/Refinitiv/ICAP.
+So `data/eur_ois_sample.csv` is a static, plausible EUR OIS curve bundled with the repo — it makes Stage 2 fully reproducible offline, and the bootstrap mechanics are identical independent of the source input dataset - real or synthetic quotes.
 The O/N pillar is pulled live from €STR so at least one point is real.

 Values in ECB `YC` are **percent** and **continuously compounded**.
-Getting either of those wrong leads to catastrophic bugs, so `ecb.py` converts to decimals at the boundary and everything inside the package is in decimals.
+Getting units wrong leads to catastrophic bugs, so `ecb.py` converts to decimals at the boundary and everything inside the package is in decimals.